NorthernMan54/homebridge-rtl/README.md

 * Supported sensors include Motion and Temperature
 * Also shows "not responding" if the sensor stops sending data
+* For temperature sensors, has ability to create temperature Alarms if the temperature exceeds a value

 I have tested this on both a Mac and a RPI3